Friday, November 30, 2007

 © Donna L. Watkins - Ring-tailed Lemur

 After beginning our tour with some fun in the children's area, we enjoyed the forested wildlife area with non-releasable wildlife.
 I was pleased to see the large natural habitats with woods, streams, waterfalls and no signs of stress.
-This 6-acre outdoor exhibit was proclaimed a "national model" by the National Science Foundation.

 The lemur exhibit is part of a study by Duke University and I had to dig more into that before deciding whether to visit this place since I don't feel like a university should "own" lemurs.